-From Alienation to Integration: The Sociological Case for Long-Term Tenure 👨🎓
+From Alienation to Integration: The Sociological Case for Long-Term Tenure & Welfare 👨🎓

 Abstract: This research paper addresses the "Misery of the Employee," defined as the disconnect between high Job Responsibility and low Social Responsibility from employers.
-It proposes a normative model (The Mirror Proposition) centered on a 15-year tenure covenant, strict ethical feedback loops, and a 80/20 meritocratic promotion system.
+In the wake of political indifference and a toxic corporate culture advocating 72-hour work weeks, this paper proposes a normative model.
+It is centered on a "Production by the Masses" philosophy, a 15-year tenure covenant, strict anonymous ethical feedback loops, and a 80/20 meritocratic promotion system to ensure a Win-Win scenario for the Indian economy and its workforce.

 1.0 Introduction: The Misery of the Modern Employee

-In the current neoliberal economic landscape, the employee is often reduced to a unit of production.
-While the Job Responsibility (targets, efficiency, deadlines) imposed on the worker is absolute, the Social Responsibility of the corporation toward the worker is often minimal.
-This creates a state of sociological Anomie—a breakdown of the bond between the individual and the collective.
+In the current neoliberal economic landscape of India, the employee is often reduced to a unit of production.
+While the Job Responsibility (targets, efficiency, deadlines) imposed on the worker is absolute, the Social Responsibility of the corporation toward the worker is minimal.
+This creates what Durkheim termed as Anomie—a breakdown of social bonds[1].

 2.0 Methodology: The Normative Approach